datahub-project/datahub/docs/quick-ingestion-guides/snowflake/setup.md

    Make note of the user and its password.
 You'll need this in the next step.

 3. Assign privileges to read metadata about your assets by executing the following queries.
 Replace `<your-database>` with an existing database.
 Repeat for all databases from your Snowflake instance that you wish to integrate with DataHub.
-This is a bit tedious but a very important step.

    ```sql
    set db_var = '"<your-database>"';